garykac/woven/docs/rules.md

 Choose a color and take the mage and mana tokens of that color

+### Determine Starting Position

 Place your mage token in front of you (but not on map).

+For a 2-player game: Your starting position can be anywhere along the edge closest to you on the map.
+You will decide where when you take your first movement action.

-Your starting position is in the Astral Plane, which is not shown on the map.
+For 3 or more players: Your starting position is in the Astral Plane, which is not shown on the map.
+Randomly select a Home Card to determine your starting location.

-### Assign Home Location

-Draw a random Home Card.

-Keep it hidden for now.
-You will reveal your home position when you make your first move on the map.

 ### Draft Spell Cards